 - Free Make and Take activities on the theme of Folk (a mask of King Alfred, a 3D Pumpkin and a Folk art bookmark)

-- Visit the The Outside-In a new Reading International exhibition* (Read ‘If you go down to The MERL this month… to find out more!)
+- Visit the The Outside-In a new Reading International exhibition* (Read ‘If you go down to The MERL today… to find out more!)

 - Book a place on a Jelly artist-led workshops – inspired by The Outside-In

 These activities are part of our Autumn programme of events and activities on the theme of Folk.

 Things to do in the Museum

 - Explore the galleries and discover the fascinating displays and interactive games

 - Try out our ever-popular Rat and Rodent Trail

 - Get your hands on real museum objects with our Object Handling volunteers (check back for dates/times)